-Modern slavery is illegal exploitation of people for personal or commercial gain.
+Modern slavery is illegal exploitation of people.
 The victims are tricked or threatened to make them work for little or no money, or to pay back a debt.

 Victims of modern slavery can be any age, gender, nationality or ethnicity.
 The abuser uses different ways to make them work.
 They use fear and intimidation to stop the victims from leaving.
 They may also:

-- Stop the victim from talking with or seeing people who could help
+- Stop the victim from talking with people who could help

 - Use violence or threats of violence